homecluster-dev/homelab-autoscaler/docs/troubleshooting/known-issues.md

 # Known Issues

-This document outlines the current known issues and limitations in the homelab-autoscaler system.
+This document outlines current known issues, limitations, and workarounds for the homelab-autoscaler system.

-> ℹ️ **NOTE**: This document tracks current limitations and provides workarounds for known constraints.
+> 📋 **NOTE**: For comprehensive implementation status, see [Implementation Status](../IMPLEMENTATION-STATUS.md)

 ## Current Limitations